mpursell/DevOps-Course-Starter/README.md

 The project is currently setup to use4 Github Actions as the CI pipeline.
 The workflows are defined in the YAML files in `.github/workflows`

 * black.yaml - this lints the code with the Black code linter
-* ci-pipeline - this builds and tests the code
+* ci-pipeline - this builds and tests the code, then publishes the app to Azure Web Apps
 * workflow-status-notifications - this pushes Slack notifications both when the pipeline runs and when it has succeeded / failed